particle-iot/pixel-tweets/README.md

 ```

 The order of hashtag, pixel number, and color are irrelevant.
 Any tweet that can be parsed to find a number between 1-11 and a valid CSS color name or hex value (in 3 or 6 digit format) will work.
 The filter can also be something other than a hashtag!

+#### Picking the right colors to tweet

+Choosing the right hue can be challenging.
+See this lovely list of CSS color names on [W3schools.com](http://www.w3schools.com/cssref/css_colornames.asp) for inspiring color choices!